Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 Hold 6 and click reset to start it in recovery mode, it will look the same but this time, it will be recognized.

+### "Invalid" Slot in bootloader

+This means the slot does not contain any working OS.
+You have to reinstall it yourself if you want to use it.

 ### "Memory is corrupted" when adding python scripts

 It can happen when the custom bootloader is too old.
 To update it : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer, then select "recovery" on custom firmware's website.